larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 ### OPTIONAL: Using SystemRescue To Install

 - While in this tutorial I will be assuming you are using the official ArchISO Installation Medium, I must concede that after installing Arch via the official medium for years I now instead opt for a live environment for my own convenience.
-Basically what this means is that I install Arch from another distro, and I choose the LiveISO maintenance distro [SystemRescue](https://www.system-rescue.org/) which is based on Arch and comes with the installation scripts and now since 13.1 reflector pre-installed for maximum convenience.
+Basically what this means is that I install Arch from another distro, and I choose the LiveISO maintenance distro [SystemRescue](https://www.system-rescue.org/) which is based on Arch and comes with the installation scripts and reflector pre-installed for maximum convenience.
 This is only if you already have a gist on how to install Arch and you don't want to use the TUI. - [Here](extra/misc/systemrescue.md) is more on this if you are interested.

 ---